xchk138/AtomicNet/README.md

 the few giant companies in the Silicon Valley.
 However, we are definitely limited by the shortage of computation resources and big data.
-We can't train our big models as fast as possible, and either cannot even get enough data for training.
+We can't train our big models as fast as possible, and neither cannot get enough data for training.

-The world best AI models, are trained with thousands of GPU or TPU, and running out of huge electricity power which costs millions dollars that even a start-up cannot afford.
+The world best AI models, are trained with thousands of GPU or TPU, and running out of huge electricity power which costs over 10 million dollars that even a start-up cannot afford.

 Those best known models are trained with giant volume of